Sonic-DE/silver-window-decoration/README.md

 <a name="installation"/>

 ## Installation
-_Klassy_ master branch requires Plasma 6.5, or later, so please check you have this in kinfocenter before trying to install.
+_Silver_ master branch requires Plasma 6.5, or later, so please check you have this in kinfocenter before trying to install.
 For the master branch you should compile from source.

 <a name="compile"/>